HLS vs. MPEG-DASH: A Live Streaming Protocol Comparison for 2022

 What is MPEG-DASH?

-MPEG-DASH is the next streaming protocol we’ll examine in this comparison.
-As a newer standard, MPEG-DASH is an up-and-coming competitor to HLS.
-As a newcomer, MPEG DASH has gained a lot of recognition in recent years.
+MPEG-DASH extension is the next streaming protocol we’ll examine in this comparison.
+As a newer standard, MPEG-DASH extension is an up-and-coming competitor to the HLS format that has gained a lot of recognition in recent years.

-It also supports DRM, HTTP delivery, lower-latency streaming, and several other features.
-For example, it’s a codec agnostic.
+MPEG-DASH iOS supported devices also support DRM, HTTP delivery, lower-latency streaming, and several other features.
+For example, it’s codec agnostic.
 It supports H.264, HEVC/H.265, VP9, and any other codec.

 Now that you are familiar with the history of these two protocols, let’s compare them side by side.
 We’re going to look at which is more widely supported, which offers higher quality streaming and which is more reliable.

 We will wrap our comparison up by determining which you should choose.
-DASH vs HLS, for live streaming.
+DASH vs HLS format, for live streaming.

 Which is More Widely Supported?